 XIV.
-MASSAGE OF THE NECK.
+MASSAGE OF THE NECK

-Position.-The patient faces the masseur (see Fig. 23) with the head thrown back, so as to expose the neck.
+Position.-The patient faces the masseur (see Fig. 27) with the head thrown back, so as to expose the neck.
 The operator places his hands at the lobes of the ears and performs a stroking downward to the shoulder.
 The patient should be told to breathe freely and easily.
 This method (originated by Dr. Gerst) is used principally to increase the circulation in the veins of the neck.

-Fig. 25.-Kneadings of the Neck.
+Fig. 26.-Avoid Pressure on the Jugular Vein.

 Another method of massage of the neck has been recommended by Hoeffinger.
 The patient is sitting with the head erect.
 The operator stands behind and places his hands underneath the patient's ears.
-The stroking is performed downward toward the shoulder, the hand covering the principal part of the trapezius (see Fig. 24).
+The stroking is performed downward toward the shoulder, the hand covering the principal part of the trapezius (see Fig. 28).